bschauerte/opencv_matlab/README.md

   arbitrary code, and then converts the result to OpenCV's format for further operations/display.

-  You can compile it using cmake as follows:
+  You can compile and run it as follows:

     mkdir build
     cd build